Unmasked Tour: Background

-The Unmasked tour was the first time that Kiss only played in Europe, Australia, and New Zealand, with only one show played in the United States, at the Palladium Theatre in New York.
-"Cold Gin" returned to the set for the first time since the Rock & Roll Over Tour, and featured Ace Frehley on lead vocals, rather than Simmons who had sung the song on all previous tours on which it was performed.
+The Unmasked Tour was the first time that Kiss only played in Europe, Australia, and New Zealand, with only one show played in the United States, at the Palladium Theatre in New York.
+"Cold Gin" returned to the set for the first time since the Rock & Roll Over Tour, and featured Ace Frehley on co-lead vocals, rather than solely Simmons, who had sung the song on all previous tours on which it was performed.
 "You're All That I Want" was performed briefly, but was quickly dropped.
 "Strutter", which had not been performed live since the Destroyer Tour, returned to the set as well.
 Iron Maiden were the opening act for the European leg of the tour.

-British heavy rock band Girl supported Kiss at Stafford, Bingley Hall.
+English heavy rock band Girl supported Kiss at Stafford, Bingley Hall.
 During an autograph session from the band while on tour in West Germany, more than 2,000 fans in Frankfurt ended up causing severe traffic jams.
 The West Germany concerts would bring in a total of 100,000 fans.
 The stage show and costumes, with the exception of Carr and Stanley, were holdovers from the Dynasty Tour.

-This would be the last tour that Ace Frehley would perform with Kiss until the 1996 reunion tour.
+This was the last tour that Ace Frehley performed with Kiss until the 1996 reunion tour.

 In the tour program for the band's final tour, Stanley reflected on the tour: